Losing your keys is more than just inconvenient – it can be a costly mistake!

 Satsuma Loans offers short-term loans to help people spread the cost of unexpected expenses.
-You can choose to borrow between £100 - £1000 and repay over 3-12 months in manageable weekly segments.
+You can choose to borrow between £100 - £1000 and repay over 3-12 months in monthly or weekly instalments.

 We won’t charge you any fees, ever; you just repay the amount you borrowed plus interest.
 The total amount you agree to when you take out the loan will never change.